How to use Sudo on Debian

 sudo -v

-Install and set up the Sudo package
+Installing and configuring the Sudo package

 1.Update the package sources: